-Intel’s Core i7 is tempting, but you probably only need a Core i5

-Intel’s Core i5 and i7 processors are ubiquitous.
-Nearly every modern computer features one of these two chips, and unless you’ve specifically sought out a PC with an AMD processor, chances are you have a Core i5 or Core i7 purring away in your desktop or laptop.
-But what’s the difference between an i5 and an i7?
+Yes — Core i7 is faster than Core i5.
+But what’s the real difference?

+As much as AMD’s Ryzen CPUs made a big comeback for the red team in 2017, Intel’s Core i5 and i7 CPUs are still some of the most popular.
+But what’s the difference when you pit an i5 vs. i7?
 Like most computer components, there are dozens of models at each tier to choose from, and it can get a little overwhelming.

-This guide is designed to help you decide whether you need four cores or two, eight threads or four — and what those terms actually mean, in practice.
+This guide is designed to help you decide whether you need four, six or eight cores; eight threads or more — and what those terms actually mean, in practice.

-It’s worth noting, before we get started, that we’re talking specifically about Intel’s 7th-generation “Kaby Lake” chips and 6th-generation “Skylake” chips here.
-A lot of the information applies elsewhere, but the newer chips tend to provide noticeable feature and performance improvements over previous generations.
-You won’t save a lot of money buying CPUs older than the 6th or 7th-generations, and all but the most experienced builders will want to stay away from earlier Core i5 and Core i7 offerings.
+It’s worth noting before we get started that we’re talking specifically about Intel’s 8th-generation “Coffee Lake” and 7th-generation “Kaby Lake” chips here.
+A lot of the information applies elsewhere, but the newer chips tend to provide noticeable features and performance improvements over previous generations.
+You won’t save a lot of money buying CPUs older than the 8th or 7th-generations, and all but the most experienced PC-builders will want to stay away from earlier Core i5 and Core i7 offerings.

 What’s the difference?

 Overall, Core i5 and Core i7 chips differ in the way they handle processing information.
-Core i5 processors are usually limited by the number of cores they have, for instance a quad-core i5 processor can maintain four “threads” at once — these “threads” are used by software to manage multiple tasks simultaneously, rather than queuing everything up for execution one-by-one.
+Core i5 processors have fewer cores and can, therefore, support fewer simultaneous “threads.”
+These “threads” are used by software to manage multiple tasks simultaneously, rather than queuing everything up for execution one-by-one.
+In other words, they’re not as good at multitasking.

-Core i7 processors on the other hand, use a feature called “hyper-threading” to reach above and beyond the number of cores they have.
+Core i7 processors, on the other hand, use a feature called “hyper-threading” to reach above and beyond the number of cores they have.
 So, a Core i7 processor with four cores can actually handle eight threads of data at once.
-Processors with hyper-threading can effectively double the number of threads they can handle at once.
+Processors with hyper-threading can effectively double the number of threads they can handle simultaneously.

+In the 7th-generation and older, the numbers typically work out for four cores and four threads for i5 CPUs, while the Core i7 CPUs sport four cores and eight threads thanks to hyper-threading.
+That changed in the eighth generation, however, with Core i5 models having six cores a piece, while the Core i7 CPUs upped the ante to six-cores and 12 threads.

-For concurrent processing tasks — times when your PC needs to handle processor intensive tasks at the same time — a CPU with hyper-threading can make sure you experience minimal system slowdown.
+For concurrent processing tasks — times when your PC needs to handle processor-intensive tasks at the same time — a CPU with hyper-threading can make sure you experience minimal system slowdown.
 Without hyper-threading, a CPU might need to queue things up and process them one-by-one.
-This is all handled in the blink of an eye, but the cumulative effect can definitely be felt when you’re multi-tasking and running processor intensive applications.
+This is all handled in the blink of an eye, but the cumulative effect can definitely be felt when you’re multitasking and running processor intensive applications that can take advantage of additional cores and threads.

 Windows will actually detect extra threads as physical cores, and software will use them as such, but the performance gain is only a fraction of what an extra physical core will provide.
 Still, the extra threads are useful in demanding software.